tlklein/portfolio-website/README.md

 ## TL;DR

 - Hugo front-end using the Console theme, optimized for performance (<500ms load).
 - Multi-account AWS Organization setup: Production + Test OUs, MFA enabled.
 - Backend visitor counter using Lambda + API Gateway + DynamoDB.
 - Infrastructure managed via Terraform 1.6+ with modularized resources.
 - CI/CD with GitHub Actions + Playwright, secured with OIDC and least-privilege IAM.

 ## Architecture Overview

-- Terminal-style front-end (Hugo Console theme) Minimal, keyboard-friendly layout inspired by a Linux console.
-Built with Hugo for fast static generation and sub-500ms load times.
+- Terminal-style front-end using the Hugo Console theme:
+  - Minimal and responsive layout inspired by a system console.
+  - Built with Hugo for ~500ms load times.
-- Static hosting: S3 + CloudFront (secure production setup)
+- Static hosting using S3 and CloudFront:
-  - Static assets stored in an S3 bucket (public access disabled, static website hosting turned off).
+  - Static assets stored in an S3 bucket with public access disabled and static website hosting turned off.
-  - Files served only via CloudFront (Origin Access Control / OAC + restrictive bucket policy).
+  - Files served only via CloudFront OAC and a bucket policy.
-  - Bucket hardening: versioning, server-side encryption (AES256), lifecycle rules to transition noncurrent objects to lower-cost classes, and `force_destroy = false` to avoid accidental mass deletes.
+  - Bucket hardening using versioning, server-side encryption (AES256), lifecycle rules to transition noncurrent objects to lower-cost classes, and `force_destroy = false` to avoid accidental mass deletes.
-- Infrastructure as Code using Terraform (repeatable & auditable)
+- Infrastructure as Code using Terraform:
-  - All cloud resources (S3, CloudFront, ACM, Route53 wiring, DynamoDB, Lambda, API Gateway, IAM roles/policies, etc.) are defined in Terraform modules for repeatable deployments and safe drift management.
+  - All cloud resources (S3, CloudFront, ACM, Route53, DynamoDB,
+  Lambda, API Gateway, and IAM roles/policies) are defined in Terraform modules for repeatable deployments.
-  - State stored remotely (S3 + DynamoDB locking) and deployed locally from the terminal (CLI-first workflow).
-CI uses Terraform only for automation/PR gating.
+  - State stored remotely in S3 and DynamoDB.
+3
-- Account structure & hardening (AWS Organizations)
+- Account structure & hardening using AWS Organizations:
   - 1 Organization with 2 OUs: `production` and `test`, each OU has dedicated user accounts for environment separation.
   - Root account exists but is locked down; MFA enabled on all accounts.
-  - Billing alert configured to notify on very small thresholds (example: > $0.01) to catch accidental spend.
+  - Billing alert configured to notify on very small thresholds (> $0.01) to catch accidental spending.
-- Visitor analytics (serverless + NoSQL)
+- Visitor analytics using serverless and NoSQL:
-  - DynamoDB table(s) track visits.
+  - DynamoDB table track visits.
-  - AWS Lambda implements the hit/visitor logic (total + unique visits).
+  - AWS Lambda implements the hit/visitor logic logging total and unique visits.
-  - API Gateway (HTTP) fronts the Lambda and exposes a lightweight endpoint used by the resume footer to show counts, with graceful fallback (e.g., `Loading...` if API is unreachable).
+  - API Gateway (HTTP) fronts the Lambda and exposes a lightweight endpoint used by the resume footer to show counts, with graceful fallback.
+It will show `Loading...` if API is unreachable.
-- CI/CD & smoke testing (GitHub Actions + Playwright)
+- CI/CD, smoke testing using GitHub Actions and Playwright:
   - Workflow builds the Hugo site, uploads a build artifact, syncs to S3, invalidates CloudFront, and runs Playwright smoke tests.
-  - Deployments were performed primarily via terminal (AWS CLI / Terraform CLI) to keep tight control during development; GitHub Actions is configured for PR validation and optional automated deploys when desired.
+  - Deployments were performed primarily via terminal in the AWS CLI to keep tight control during development; GitHub Actions is configured for code validation on all branches, and only Terraform plan and apply on main branch.
-- Supply-chain & credential security (modern best practices)
+- Supply-chain and credential security:
-  - GitHub Actions uses OIDC / short-lived roles (no long-term secrets) to assume a deploy role in AWS.
+  - GitHub Actions uses OIDC and short-lived roles with no long-term secrets to assume a deploy role in AWS.
-  - Principle of least privilege applied to IAM policies; deployment and runtime roles are scoped narrowly.
+  - Principle of least privilege applied to IAM policies;
+  deployment and runtime roles are scoped narrowly.
   - Artifacts and objects use lifecycle policies and versioning to support rollback and forensic analysis.

 ## Architecture Diagrams